 Even if you don't yet see the warning light, any of these symptoms could mean your catalytic converter has a problem.

 - The engine does not accelerate past a certain RPM (usually idle speed)

 - Your engine cuts out (due to additional backpressure)

 - There is a rattling noise from the exhaust

-By catching the problem early, you can preserve your catalytic converter and increase your chances of passing the MOT emissions test.
+By catching an exhaust problem early, you can preserve your catalytic converter and increase your chances of passing the MOT emissions test.

 How Long Does it Take to Replace a Catalytic Converter?

 A catalytic converter replacement takes about 1-2 hours on average.
-It is quite easy to remove the assembly because of its location so the mechanic doesn't have to disassemble your car to remove the old one.
+It's fairly easy to access so the mechanic doesn't have to disassemble your car to remove the old one.
 This saves you a lot of time!